- Take a private walking tour of Dublin City

 - Visit Malin Head, the northernmost point of Ireland

 - Walk along the dramatic cliffs of Slieve League

 |Day 5||Rathlin Island||Rathlin Island|

 |Day 8||Sligo & Lough Gill||Sligo|

 Day 1: Exploring Dublin

-Dublin offers the urban explorer plenty to discover, with private walking tours, historical sites, restaurants, and shops to please even the most discriminating traveler.
+Welcome to Ireland!
+Dublin offers the urban explorer plenty to discover, with private walking tours, historical sites, restaurants, and shops for all tastes.
 Get away from the city to kayak on the River Liffey, the waterway which forms the city’s main artery.
 On the right tide, you can explore as far as Guinness Brewery and the incredible green spaces of Phoenix Park.

 Day 2: Exploring Belfast

-In the morning, meet a guide to take you and your group to begin your journey north to Belfast, stopping along the way to take in some interesting historic sites.
-Depending on what time you get into Belfast, you may choose to go straight to your hotel and freshen up, or visit the Titanic Museum in the late afternoon/early evening.
+In the morning, a guide will take you to begin your journey north to Belfast, stopping along the way to take in some interesting historic sites.
+Depending on what time you get into Belfast, you may choose to go straight to your hotel and freshen up, or visit the Titanic Museum in the late afternoon or early evening.

 For a panoramic view of Belfast city, visit Cave Hill Country Park.
 Cave Hill has become synonymous with Belfast, with its imposing outline visible throughout the city.
 The landmark, named for the five caves located on the sides of the cliffs, contains a wealth of natural, archaeological, and historical features, including Belfast Castle.
 This evening, be sure to check out Belfast's famous Crown Liquor Saloon, a perfectly preserved Victorian pub.